jsuryahyd/star-wars-wiki/README.md

 - Generate Coverage Report (also as part of ci/cd pipeline)
 - Add Toast messages when a put/post api call is succeeded. (adding/removing favourites)
 - Implement "Undo" on put/post api calls. (within the toast, or within the card UI)
+- Replace Swapi.dev with Swapi.info for cleaner api structure